WhiteShadow77/PartOfPj-EngWordsTeacherTelegramBot/README.md

 ### English words teacher telegram bot (part of project)
-Part of the project to get acquainted with the architecture and coding style
+Part of a project to get acquainted with my development skills, architecture and coding style.

 ### Description
 Bot helps you learn and memorize English words.